meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 Dapr can use a number of different state stores (Redis, CosmosDB, DynamoDB, Cassandra, etc.) to persist and retrieve the state.
 This demo will use Redis.
 1. Follow [these steps](https://docs.dapr.io/getting-started/tutorials/configure-state-pubsub/#step-1-create-a-redis-store) to create a Redis store.
 2. Once your store is created, add the keys to the'redis.yaml` file in the `deploy` directory.
-**Note:** The redis.yaml' file provided in this quickstart will work securely out-of-the-box with Redis installed with `helm install bitnami/redis`.
-If you have your own Redis setup, replace the'redisHost` value with your own Redis master address and the redisPassword with your own secret.
-3. Apply the'redis.yaml` file and observe that your state store was successfully configured!
-4. Here is the'redis.yaml'  that you can refer to:
+3. Here is the'redis.yaml'  that you can refer to:
 ```\yaml
 apiVersion: dapr.io/v1alpha1
 kind: Component